Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Dirac's formalism in the extended phase space

-Our aim is to consider the time parameter $t$ as an additional degree of freedom for the system described by (\ref{IniAction}) - (\ref{OldECLaw}).
-To do so, we consider the arbitrary time-scaling transformation $t=\tilde{t}(\tau)$, where the parameter $\tau$ plays the role of the new time parameter.
-The function $\tilde{t}(\tau)$ is so chosen that it gives a smooth one-to-one correspondence of the domains of $\tau$ and $t$ (see for instance \cite{fulop1999reparametrization}).
-This transformation changes the dependency of the coordinate function $q(t)$ thus the following definition $q(\tilde{t}(\tau)) =: \tilde{q}(\tau) $ is required.
-In this scheme, $t$ is no longer the time but an additional dynamical variable of the system and consequently, a new functional expression for the action $S$ in (\ref{IniAction}), denoted by $\tilde{S}$, emerges
+Our aim is to consider the time parameter $t$ as an additional degree of freedom for the system described by (\ref{IniAction})--(\ref{OldECLaw}).
+To do so, we consider the arbitrary time reparametrization $t=\tilde{t}(\tau)$, where the parameter $\tau$ plays the role of the new time parameter (a similar analysis but that can be found in a cosmological context in \cite{maeder2017alternative}).
+The function $\tilde{t}(\tau)$ is chosen so as to give a smooth one-to-one correspondence of the domains of $\tau$ and $t$ (see, for instance,~\cite{fulop1999reparametrization,deriglasov}).
+This transformation changes the dependence of the coordinate function $q(t)$; thus, the following definition $q(\tilde{t}(\tau)) =: \tilde{q}(\tau) $ is required.
+In this scheme, $t$ is no longer the time but an additional dynamical variable of the system and, consequently, a new functional in the expression for the action $S$ in (\ref{IniAction}), which we denote now by $\tilde{S}$